swetoast/automation/airconditioner/readme.md

 ## Overview

 The script uses the `climate.set_temperature` service to adjust the air conditioner's temperature.
-It takes into account indoor and outdoor temperatures, humidity, dew point, cloud coverage, and the sun's position.
+It takes into account indoor and outdoor temperatures, humidity, dew point, cloud coverage, wind speed, and the sun's position.

 ## Script Breakdown